magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Regular expression
 ------------------

-| Same as the field above but you can use 3 REGEXes to bill with 3 diferent rules.
-E.g, on the first REGEX you want to charge 0.1 for numbers that start with 44, the second rule charges 0.2 for numbers that start with 447.
-Therefore you can use ^447 and Sell price per min 0.2.
+| Same as the first expression.
+You can see more details at the link `https://wiki.magnusbilling.org/en/source/modules/did/did.html#did-expression-1.  <https://wiki.magnusbilling.org/en/source/modules/did/did.html#did-expression-1.>`_.